DistributedCollective/sovryn-builder-portal/smart-contracts/zero/stability_pool.md

 ---
 description: >-
   Liquidations that involve a Stability Pool offset burn ZUSD from the Stability Pool’s balance, and reduce the ZUSD debt of the liquidated Line of Credit.
-The only time ZUSD is transferred to/from a Zero contract, is when a user deposits ZUSD to, or withdraws ZUSD from, the StabilityPool.
 ---

 # Stability Pool Functions - `StabilityPool.sol`